bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-Sometimes you want to understand the flow of your application, when an error occurs... but you can't really debug against the
+And sometimes you want to understand the flow of your application, when an error occurs... but you can't really debug against the
 production system.
-That's where a `ILogger<TLoggerType>#TraceMethodEntry` extension method comes in handy, to temporarily write
+That's where a `ILogger<TLoggerType>#TraceMethodEntry` extension method comes in handy, to write logs in
-logs in `Trace` mode and get more information.
+`Trace` mode and get more information.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.